magnujo/PCPP/Week14/readme.md

 Not yet ready

 ### Lecture recordings
-Available on LearnIT  after the lecture on Nov 27th.
+Available after the lecture on Nov 27th.